phpearth/docs/faq/general/headers-already-sent.md

 ---
-title: "How to fix \"Cannot modify header information - headers already sent by...\" warning?"
+title: "How to fix Cannot modify header information - headers already sent by... warning?"
-read_time: "1 min"
 updated: "February 16, 2016"
-group: "general"
 permalink: "/faq/headers-already-sent-by-warning/"

-compass:
-  prev: "/faq/git-introduction/"
-  next: "/faq/how-to-detect-browser-in-php/"
 ---

 Common warning when working with PHP can be: